jnzonzidi/Python-script-to-find-vulnerabilities-published-in-the-last-7-days-that-have-a-CVSS-Critical-10-6/README.md

 Python script to find vulnerabilities published in the last 7 days that have a CVSS Critical score between 10 and 6

-First, I need to figure out which API to use.
-The NVD (National Vulnerability Database) API is the standard for this.
+First, I  use The NVD (National Vulnerability Database) API.
 They have a REST API that allows querying vulnerabilities.
 I should check the latest documentation to confirm the endpoints and parameters.

-The user wants vulnerabilities from the last 7 days.
+The script wants vulnerabilities from the last 7 days.
 So, the script needs to calculate the start and end dates.
 Using Python's datetime module, subtracting 7 days from today for the start date, and today's date as the end date.

 Next, the CVSS score.
-The user mentions CVSS Critical with a perfect score between 10 and 6.
-Wait, CVSS scores range from 0 to 10.
-Critical severity usually corresponds to 9.0-10.0.
-But the user wrote "between 10 and 6", which is a bit confusing.
-Maybe they meant Critical (9.0-10) and High (7.0-8.9)?
-Or perhaps they want scores from 6 to 10?
-The user clarified "Critical" but the CVSS score for Critical is 9.0-10.0.
-Maybe they intended to include High severity as well.
-I should note this ambiguity and adjust the parameters accordingly.
-The script can filter based on cvssV3Metrics or cvssV2Vector.
-The NVD API allows filtering by CVSS V3 severity.
-So using the 'cvssV3Severity' parameter set to 'CRITICAL' would fetch Critical vulnerabilities.
-But the user also mentions a score between 6 and 10.
-That suggests they might want High and Critical (7.0 and above).
-But the original question says "CVSS Critical with perfect score of CVSS between 10 and 6".
-Maybe they want Critical (9.0-10) but also scores down to 6.0?
-That seems conflicting.
-I should proceed with Critical (9.0-10) and note that the user might need to adjust the parameters if they want a different range.
+The script mentions CVSS Critical with a perfect score between 10 and 6.
+The script can filter based on cvssV3Metrics or cvssV2Vector.e.

 The API endpoint for the NVD is something like https://services.nvd.nist.gov/rest/json/cves/2.0.
 The parameters include 'cvssV3Severity=CRITICAL' and a publish date range.
 Let me check the API docs.
 The NVD API 2.0 allows parameters like `cvssV3Severity`, `pubStartDate`, `pubEndDate`.
 So constructing the URL with those parameters.